US added 390,000 jobs in May as hiring remained robust - NewsBreak

 Construction companies added 36,000 jobs, a hopeful sign for Americans who have bought new homes that aren’t yet built because of labor and parts shortages.
 Shipping and warehousing companies, still struggling to keep up with growing online commerce, added 47,000 jobs.
 Restaurants, hotels and entertainment venues hired 84,000.

-The strength of the job market is itself contributing to inflationary pressures.
-With wages rising across the economy, companies are passing on at least some of their increased labor costs to their customers in the form of higher prices.
+At the same time, the strength of the nation's job market is contributing to inflationary pressures.
+With wages continuing to rise across the economy, companies are passing on at least some of their increased labor costs to their customers in the form of higher prices.
 The costs of food, gas, rent and other items – which fall disproportionately on lower-income households -- are accelerating at nearly the fastest pace in 40 years.

 Inflation had begun surging last year as spiking demand for cars, furniture, electronic equipment and other physical goods collided with overwhelmed supply chains and parts shortages.
 More recently, prices for such services as airline tickets, hotel rooms and restaurant meals have jumped as Americans have shifted more of their spending to those areas.